Jhedie/E-Parking-Solution/ScrumDocuments/Sprint-5/sprint-planning.md

 ## Action Items

-- Focus on achieving an MVP
+- Focus on achieving an MVP with focus on backend

 ## Issues Raised